1. Home

 Additional comments:

 Review of CAP PT survey data for BRAF V600E collected in recent years indicates that most “unacceptable” results occurred in assessment of BRAF V600E status in colonic adenocarcinoma samples.
-It has been speculated that a lower level of mutant protein expression in these tumors compared to others such as melanoma may be the underlying issue.
-If a lab used only melanoma tissue in the assay validation process, it may select a staining condition that is optimized for detecting abundant mutant protein in melanoma, which may be insufficiently sensitive for reliable detection of mutant protein in colonic adenocarcinoma.
+It’s been speculated that a lower level of mutant protein expression in these tumors compared to others, such as melanoma, may be the underlying issue.
+If a laboratory used only melanoma tissue in the assay validation process, it may select a staining condition that is optimized for detecting abundant mutant protein in melanoma, which may be insufficiently sensitive for reliable detection of mutant protein in colonic adenocarcinoma.
 Therefore, validation of the staining protocol has to be performed using all tumor types for the intended clinical applications.
 Correct interpretation of staining results may also be challenging for some colonic adenocarcinoma samples and orthogonal testing methods should be considered in challenging cases.

 D0: Prepare and plan for the 8D process

-The lab has experienced intermittent, unacceptable responses on KIT proficiency testing.
-The majority of the unacceptable responses occurred where the intended response was negative and the submitted response is positive.
+The laboratory has experienced intermittent unacceptable responses on KIT PT.
+The majority of the unacceptable responses occurred where the intended response was negative, and the submitted response was positive.
 Appropriate KIT staining is localized to the cytoplasm.
-The majority of the unacceptable responses demonstrated nuclear staining.
-Based on this preliminary review of the data, the lab leadership anticipates the cause of nuclear staining is due to extended or overly aggressive assay conditions.
-Lab leadership anticipates allocating several hours of lab staff and medical director time for process improvement assessment and resolution.
+Most of the unacceptable responses demonstrated nuclear staining.
+Based on this preliminary review of the data, the laboratory leadership anticipates the cause of nuclear staining is due to extended or overly aggressive assay conditions.
+Laboratory leadership anticipates allocating several hours of laboratory staff and medical director time for process improvement assessment and resolution.

 D1: Form a team